 Prior to beginning the first clinical trial with a product candidate in the United States, we must submit an IND to the FDA.
-An IND is a request for authorization from the FDA to administer an investigational new drug product to humans.
+An IND is effectively a request for authorization from the FDA to administer an investigational new drug product to humans.
 The central focus of an IND submission is on the general investigational plan and the protocol(s) for clinical studies.
 The IND also includes results of animal and in vitro studies assessing the toxicology, pharmacokinetics, pharmacology and pharmacodynamic characteristics of the product candidate; chemistry, manufacturing and controls information; and any available human data or literature to support the use of the investigational product.
 An IND must become effective before human clinical trials may begin.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises safety concerns or questions about the proposed clinical trial.
 In such a case, the IND may be placed on clinical hold until the IND sponsor and the FDA resolve the outstanding concerns or questions.
 Submission of an IND therefore may or may not result in FDA authorization to begin a clinical trial.
+At any point, if the FDA has questions or concerns regarding an ongoing clinical trial, they may impose a clinical hold, for example, until such time as adjustments can be made to trial conduct which resolve the concerns.

 Clinical trials involve the administration of the investigational product to human subjects under the supervision of qualified investigators in accordance with good clinical practices, which include the requirement that all research subjects provide their informed consent for their participation in any clinical study.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the study, the parameters to be used in monitoring safety and the effectiveness criteria to be evaluated.
 A separate submission to the existing IND must be made for each successive clinical trial conducted during product development and for any subsequent protocol amendments.
 For new indications, a separate new IND may be required.
 Furthermore, an independent Institutional Review Board for each site proposing to conduct the clinical trial must review and approve the plan for any clinical trial and its informed consent form before the clinical trial begins at that site and must monitor the study until completed.
 Regulatory authorities, the Institutional Review Board or the sponsor may suspend a clinical trial at any time on various grounds, including a finding that the subjects are being exposed to an unacceptable health risk or that the trial is unlikely to meet its stated objectives.
-Some studies also include oversight by an independent group of qualified experts organized by the clinical study sponsor, known as a data safety monitoring board, which provides authorization for whether or not a study may move forward at designated check points based on access to certain data from the study and may halt the clinical trial if it determines that there is an unacceptable safety risk for subjects or other grounds, such as no demonstration of efficacy.
+Some studies also include oversight by an independent group of qualified experts organized by the clinical study sponsor, known as a data safety monitoring board, which provides recommendations for whether or not a study may move forward at designated check points based on access to certain data from the study and may recommend discontinuation of the clinical trial if it determines that there is an unacceptable safety risk for subjects or other grounds, such as no demonstration of efficacy.
 There are also requirements governing the reporting of ongoing clinical studies and clinical study results to public registries.
 For purposes of NDA/BLA approval, human clinical trials are typically conducted in three sequential phases that may overlap.